ManojChandran/oouve_dev/README.md

 5) Copy the any of the Dockerfile from the repository.
 6) Run the following command in Docker

-   $ docker build -t myTestBox .
+   $ docker build -t mytestbox .

-   $ docker run myTestBox
+   $ docker run mytestbox

-   $ docker attach myTestBox
+   $ docker attach mytestbox

 # DOCKER